-To support child safety and wellbeing at Altona College we work to create an inclusive and supportive environment that encourages students and families to contribute to our child safety approach and understand their rights and their responsibilities.
+To support child safety and wellbeing at Solway Primary School, we work to create an inclusive and supportive environment that encourages students and families to contribute to our child safety approach and understand their rights and their responsibilities.

-Respectful relationships between students are reinforced and we encourage strong friendships and peer support in the school to ensure a sense of belonging through, implementing our whole school approach to Respectful Relationships, School Wide Positive Behaviours, our student Code of Conduct, our school values.
-This is explicitly taught and embedded throughout the homeroom program.
+Respectful relationships between students are reinforced and we encourage strong friendships and peer support in the school to ensure a sense of belonging through our whole school approach to Respectful Relationships, our student Code of Conduct and our school values.

-We inform students of their rights through, our whole school approach to Respectful Relationships, the annual start-up program and give them the skills and confidence to recognise unsafe situations with adults or other students.
-We encourage them to speak up and act on concerns relating to themselves or their peers.
+We inform students of their rights through our whole school approach to Respectful Relationships and give them the skills and confidence to recognise unsafe situations with adults or other students and to speak up and act on concerns relating to themselves or their peers.
 We ensure our students know who to talk to if they are worried or feeling unsafe and we encourage them to share concerns with a trusted adult at any time.
-All students have a designated homeroom teacher and Year Level Coordinator.
-Students and families can also access information on how to report concerns at school administration or via the college management portal.
+Students and families can also access information on how to report concerns at school reception.